How do I study?

 Where do I take the exam?

-The FSA Level I exam is offered at two types of locations: at one of over 350 test centers in the U.S., or online with a remote proctor, which is offered everywhere around the world.
-You can read more about the location of U.S. test centers and the computer requirements for online proctoring on the Exam Day page.
+The FSA Level I exam is offered at two types of locations: at test centers around the world or online with a remote proctor.
+You can read more about the location of test centers and the computer requirements for online proctoring on the Exam Day page.